danyfel80/icy-bigimage/README.md

 In danyfel.bigimage.io:

-- Interactive Big Image Loader

-  This plugin allows you to load interactively a large image by loading small versions of the large image.
-You can load detailed parts of the image by adding a rectangle ROI on the image loaded, this will load a more detailed image on that part of the image.

 - Load Big Image

   This plugin can load an entire image at a desired resolution level (0 full resolution, 1 half resolution, 2 quarter resolution, etc.).
 You can also load a region of the image by providing the full resolution coordinates of the region.